Follow TV Tropes

 On the Gods side: Zeus, Buddha, Loki, Apollo, Poseidon, Susano'o No Mikoto, Bishamonten, Anubis, Odin, Beelzebub, Shiva, & Heracles.

-On the Humans side: Qin Shi Huang, King Leonidas, Nikola Tesla, Sasaki Kojiro, Raiden Tameemon, Adan, Grigori Rasputin, Okita Souji, Michel Nostradamus, Simo Hayha, Sakata Kintoki, & Jack the Ripper.
+On the Humans side: Qin Shi Huang, King Leonidas, Nikola Tesla, Sasaki Kojiro, Raiden Tameemon, Adam, Grigori Rasputin, Okita Souji, Michel Nostradamus, Simo Hayha, Sakata Kintoki, & Jack the Ripper.

 Disappointed Buddhas pal Jesus isnt there.